 This film examines the science behind teen’s emotional challenges, the interplay of social media, and what we can do to help them build crucial skills to navigate stress, anxiety, and depression in our digital age.
 Watch the movie trailer.

-Following the movie, we will have a discussion with FUHSD Associate Superintendent Trudy Gross about the challenges our students experience and how can we better support them.
+Following the movie, we will have a panel with FUHSD Associate Superintendent Trudy Gross, Homestead HS Principal Greg Giglio, Ms. Sarah Lloyd Homestead HS school based therapist, and Dr. Ronesh Sinha about the challenges our students experience and how can we better support them.

 Wednesday, January 29, 6:45 pm @ the Homestead HS I-hub.